 Scientists also believe genes are involved, because many women with the condition have family members with the condition.

-Although there is no way to eliminate the excessive fat accumulation of lipedema, treatment called complete decongestive therapy can ease painful symptoms.
+A treatment called complete decongestive therapy can ease painful symptoms.
 Complete decongestive therapy involves:

 Manual lymphatic drainage.
 A form of massage that uses gentle, rhythmic pumping movements to stimulate the flow of lymph around blocked areas to healthy vessels, where it can drain into the venous system.
 This helps relieve pain and prevent fibrosis.